 Traditional performance monitoring tools fall short

 Every organization uses software tools to measure performance.
-This can include application performance monitoring (APM), network performance management (NPM), server performance management, storage performance management and other elements of the data center.
-But traditional tools present a variety of problems that are difficult for IT designers and architects to overcome.
+This can include application performance monitoring (APM), network performance management (NPM), server performance management, storage performance management and other data center tracking tools.
+But traditional products present a variety of problems that are difficult for IT designers and architects to overcome.

 APM, for instance, is an essential indicator of the user experience and the quality of that application's service to the enterprise.
 But traditional APM tools scattered across a data center may not provide the information IT leaders need to gauge availability.